15 years: Circular economy strategist

 The waste hierarchy is introduced as a framework for prioritising waste management strategies.
 Refusing unnecessary consumption and reusing existing products are presented as the first steps.
 Refurbishing and repairing products are encouraged, followed by reselling and only as a last resort, recycling.
 Landfill and incineration are discouraged due to the loss of materials from the circular value chain.

-There are no available videos from "Connor Hill"
+There are no available Videos from "Connor Hill"